 Therefore, it is the responsibility of Comelec to reach out to those who have not “complied” with Comelec’s required biometric information.
 I believe this information means fingerprints and signature.
 Almost five per cent of 1,557,006 registered voters in Negros Occidental have not yet gone through the biometric exercise.
 It is Comelec who should invite these registered voters to their offices to complete the formalities.

 Comelec has an uneasy relationship with technology.
 Is it necessary?
 If a voter is registered, he should be able to vote.
 Not so, says Comelec.
 Does this make Constitutional sense?
 I do not think it does.

 The voting systems in many countries do not include biometric hurdles.
 They are not necessary for the conduct of free and fair elections.

 The use of automated counting for the 2016 elections is uncertain.
 Ideally, a rigorous automated system completely eliminates post-electoral fraud.
 In principle, therefore, automated counting should be used.

 In 2013, it was becoming apparent that our Automated Teller Machine (ATM) cards were unsafe.
 It was possible for the nefarious ones to “skim” the data from the magnetic stripe of our card and to use this data to make illicit transactions, especially ATM withdrawals.

-There were, however, technological advances that foiled the crooks.
-One advance was the use of an embedded "chip" on the card from which the data could not be skimmed.
+There were, however, technological advances which foiled the crooks.
+One advance was the use of an embedded “chip” on the card from which the data could not be skimmed.